 National Gallery of Zimbabwe

-The National Gallery of Zimbabwe (NGZ) is a gallery in Harare, Zimbabwe, dedicated to the presentation and conservation of Zimbabwe's contemporary art and visual heritage.
-The original National Gallery of African Modern Art in Rhodesia was designed and directed by Frank McEwen, a British citizen credited with bringing Shona Sculpture to the spotlight.
-The Gallery of African Modern Art was officially opened by Queen Elizabeth The Queen Mother on 16 July 1957 and Queen Elizabeth II attended the sixth Zimbabwe Heritage Exhibition there in October 1991.
+The National Gallery of Zimbabwe (NGZ) is a renowned art gallery located in Harare, Zimbabwe.
+The gallery is committed to showcasing and preserving Zimbabwe's contemporary art and visual heritage.
+The original National Gallery of African Modern Art in Rhodesia, as it was then known, was the brainchild of British citizen Frank McEwen, who is recognized for his role in spotlighting Shona Sculpture.
+Queen Elizabeth The Queen Mother officially inaugurated the gallery on July 16, 1957, and Queen Elizabeth II attended the sixth Zimbabwe Heritage Exhibition there in October 1991.

-McEwen was curator of the Gallery from 1957 until his resignation in 1973.
-The next curator was Roy Guthrie, who founded the Chapungu Sculpture Park in 1970.
-In 2007, the gallery celebrated its fiftieth anniversary: its current (2014) Executive Director is Doreen Sibanda, with curator Raphael Chikukwa.
-The well-known Zimbabwean sculptor Dominic Benhura is a member of the Board of Trustees.
+Frank McEwen served as the curator of the gallery from 1957 until his resignation in 1973.
+His successor was Roy Guthrie, the founder of the Chapungu Sculpture Park in 1970.
+As of 2014, the Executive Director of the gallery is Doreen Sibanda, with Raphael Chikukwa as the curator.
+Acclaimed Zimbabwean sculptor Dominic Benhura is a member of the Board of Trustees.

 Location